PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

     -CONFIG_STM32_SDIO=n        : SDIO is enabled
     +CONFIG_STM32_SDIO=y

-    Logically, that is the only difference:  This configuration has SDIO (and the SD card) enabled and the serial console disabled.
+    Logically, these are the only differences:  This configuration has SDIO (and the SD card) enabled and the serial console disabled.
 There is ONLY a Telnet console!.